-“Just look both ways, twice,” Kahn quipped with a smirk as we discussed the practicalities of my entire driving career and most of my walking career being on the right side of the road and suddenly transporting myself to the left.
+“Just look both ways, twice,” my Kiwi friend quipped with a smirk as we discussed the practicalities of my entire driving career and most of my walking career being on the right side of the road and suddenly transporting myself to the left.

 It’s not bad advice.
 Sometimes, no matter where you are, you have to look both ways twice to avoid being gobsmacked by a truck… or your own mind.